Large-scale Multiple Testing: Fundamental Limits of False Discovery Rate Control and Compound Oracle: Introduction

 The peril of controlling only the FDR, the expectation of the FDP, which does not control its fluctuation, was first noted by Genovese and Wasserman \cite{genovese2006exceedance}.
 To resolve this issue, they proposed to control instead the probability that the FDP exceeds a prescribed threshold, called the exceedance control of the FDP.
 (See \cite{chi2008positive,lehmann2012generalizations,sun2015false,dohler2020controlling,basu2021empirical} for more references.)
-The difference between the setup in \prettyref{thm:high_prob_formulation} and the normal exceedance control of the FDP is that \prettyref{thm:high_prob_formulation} requires that both the FDP and FNP fulfill the desired level with high probability as opposed to a fixed probability, as the number of hypotheses tends to infinity.
+The difference between the setup in \prettyref{thm:high_prob_formulation} and the standard exceedance control of the FDP is that \prettyref{thm:high_prob_formulation} requires that the FDP fulfills the desired level with high probability as opposed to a fixed probability, as the number of hypotheses tends to infinity.